rust-lang/book/src/ch19-03-advanced-traits.md

 <span class="caption">Listing 19-12: The definition of the `Iterator` trait
 that has an associated type `Item`</span>

-The type `Item` is a placeholder type, and the `next` method’s definition shows that it will return values of type `Option<Self::Item>`.
+The type `Item` is a placeholder, and the `next` method’s definition shows that it will return values of type `Option<Self::Item>`.
 Implementors of the `Iterator` trait will specify the concrete type for `Item`, and the `next` method will return an `Option` containing a value of that concrete type.

 Associated types might seem like a similar concept to generics, in that the latter allow us to define a function without specifying what types it can handle.
-So why use associated types?

-Let’s examine the difference between the two concepts with an example that implements the `Iterator` trait on a `Counter` struct.
-This implementation specifies the `Item` type is `u32`:
+To examine the difference between the two concepts, we’ll look at an implementation of the `Iterator` trait on a type named `Counter` that specifies the `Item` type is `u32`:

 <span class="filename">Filename: src/lib.rs</span>